p2pjack/Virtuous-Beastmode/README.md

 Virtuous-Beastmode
 ==================

-A mix of Virtuous 3.0 + BeastMode V1.5Linux kernel release 3.x <http://kernel.org/>
+A mix of Virtuous 3.0 + BeastMode V1.5

+Linux kernel release 3.x <http://kernel.org/>

 These are the release notes for Linux version 3.
 Read them carefully, as they tell you what this is all about, explain how to install the